 You must not stop on the hard shoulder to use a mobile phone, go to the toilet or to check a route or map.
 If an emergency forces you to stop – pull on to the hard shoulder and stop as far to the left as possible, with your wheels turned to the left.
 Leave your sidelights on and use your hazard flashers.

 Leave the vehicle by the left-hand door and ensure that passengers keep away from the carriageway and hard shoulder.
 Don’t attempt even simple repairs.
-Walk to an emergency telephone on your side of the carriageway (follow the arrows on the posts at the back of the hard shoulder) – the telephone is free of charge and connects directly to the police.
+Walk to an emergency telephone on your side of the carriageway (follow the arrows on the posts at the back of the hard shoulder) – the telephone is free of charge and connects directly to the Highways Agency.
 Use these rather a mobile phone.
 If you must use a mobile phone make sure you can describe your location – there are reference numbers on all telephones and marker posts.

 Return and wait near your vehicle.
 Stay well away from the carriageway and hard shoulder.
 It is best to retreat up the bank, or behind a barrier if this is possible.